fanwgwg/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list all tags
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of tags
-3. User requests to edit a specific person in the list
-4. AddressBook shows all the details of a person
-5. User requests to edit a specific tag of the person
+3. User requests to edit a specific tag from 'a' to 'b'
-6. AddressBook confirms with user delete/edit
-7. User confirms edit and enter the new tag
-8. AddressBook confirms with user
+4. AddressBook confirms with user
-9. User confirms
+5. User confirms
-10. AddressBook edits the tag as requested
-11. AddressBook shows the user new details of the person Use case ends.
+6. AddressBook shows the new list of tags
+Use case ends.

 **Extensions**